JessMair/What-an-Adventure/README.md

 # Who Is This Game For?

-This game has been designed for people that will enjoy using their imagination whilst playing a game.
+This is a text-based adventure and has been designed for people that will enjoy using their imagination whilst playing a game.
 The aim behind this adventure game is to quickly build a scenario in the players mind followed by a quick "make your choice" style questions.
 A light hearted game infused with a little humour.